Keto Brownies

 Recipe highlights

 • Fast.
-They take less than 20 minutes to bake and require little prep work.
+They take less than 25 minutes to bake and require minimal prep.

 • Incredible flavor.
 Full of chocolate and no grainy, bitter, or artificial aftertaste ever.

 • Seriously low carb.
-Each brownie has just 3 grams of net carbs and are also gluten-free and sugar-free.
+Each brownie has just 3 grams of net carbs and is also gluten-free and sugar-free.

 • Butter.
-Salted or unsalted.
-I prefer using the salted variety as it negates the need to add any extra salt.
-I tested these brownies with coconut oil but found the edges to be greasy.
+I prefer using salted butter because it eliminates the need to add extra salt.
+I tested these brownies with coconut oil, but found the edges were greasy.

 • Chocolate.
-Any sugar free chocolate works, including sugar-free chocolate chips or baking chocolate.
-The latter is a fantastic option as, even though it is extremely bitter, the brownie batter already has added sweeteners to compensate.
+Any sugar-free chocolate works, including sugar-free chocolate chips or unsweetened baking chocolate (I love the Bakers brand).
+The latter is a fantastic option as, even though it is incredibly bitter, the brownie batter already has added sweeteners to compensate.

 • Almond flour.
 Blanched almond flour is a must.
 It doesn’t leave a gritty texture and has a lighter crumb.

 • Baking powder.
-The leavening agent to give the brownies some stability.
+You need some leavening agent to give the brownies stability and structure.
+Please do not omit this!

 • Sugar substitute.
 The best sweetener to use is allulose, as it dissolves like sugar would.
 I have successfully tried my keto brown sugar too.
-I don’t recommend using erythritol, swerve, or stevia as it gives the brownies a super grainy texture.
+I don’t recommend using erythritol, Swerve, or stevia, as they give the brownies a super grainy texture.

 • Eggs.
 Room temperature.